MaximeKjaer/tf-dotty/docs/reshape.md

 }
 ```

-These match types are highly recursive; with the default setting of 512 MB of memory for the JVM, computing `100 * 100` results in a stack overflow on Dotty 0.21.0-RC1 [todo: check this; give big-O of depth], which is too limiting for what actual machine learning workloads need to compute.
+These match types are highly recursive; with the default setting of 512 MB of memory for the JVM, computing `100 * 100` results in a stack overflow on Dotty 0.21.0-RC1, which is too limiting for what typical machine learning workloads need to compute.

 ### Second attempt: with compiler support

-To support O(1) computations, the Dotty compiler must be able to evaluate a type-level arithmetic operation as its term-level equivalent.
-We have implemented this as an extension to be [integrated to Dotty](https://github.com/lampepfl/dotty/pull/7628), currently awaiting approval.
-This implementation adds unbound type aliases to Dotty's standard library, in `scala.compiletime.ops`; when the type comparer considers one of those types, it can normalize it to the result of the arithmetic operation if all arguments are constant types.
-This functions analogously to a constant folding optimization, except at the type level.

-With these types, we can compute the number of elements in a tensor's shape:
+To support constant time multiplication, the Dotty compiler must be able to evaluate a type-level arithmetic operation as its term-level equivalent.
+This feature is [now available in Dotty](https://github.com/lampepfl/dotty/pull/7628).
+With these operation types, we can compute the number of elements in a tensor's shape:

 ```scala
 import scala.compiletime.ops.int.*